-- Behavioral Health at University Health Service: Evaluation, brief crisis intervention, and medication management for a variety of difficulties, including drug and alcohol abuse. - TRACS (Triage, Referral, Assistance and Crisis Support): One-stop shop where students can find support services or receive direct clinical support for a range of mental health needs and crises.
+- Behavioral Health at University Health Service: Evaluation, brief crisis intervention and medication management for a variety of difficulties, including drug and alcohol abuse. - TRACS (Triage, Referral, Assistance and Crisis Support): One-stop shop where students can find support services or receive direct clinical support for a range of mental health needs and crises.
 Open 8 a.m.-5 p.m. weekdays. - 218-YouK: Helpline for student questions no matter how big or small.
-Available 8:30 a.m.-5 p.m. weekdays.

-- Talkspace: Access mental health clinicians through this confidential and secure online text and video chat therapy platform.
-All currently enrolled UK students have access free of charge. - UK Counseling Center and After-Hours Support: Talk with a mental health clinician after business hours or on the weekend, during holidays, or during university closings by calling (859) 257-8701 and select option #1. - Collegiate Recovery Community: No-cost support system to students who are working to improve their addictive behavior, who are curious about making changes, and those who are impacted by their friend or family member's addictive behavior.
+Available 8:30 a.m.-5 p.m. weekdays. - Talkspace: Access mental health clinicians through this confidential and secure online text and video chat therapy platform.
+All currently enrolled UK students have access free of charge. - UK Counseling Center and After-Hours Support: Talk with a mental health clinician after business hours or on the weekend, during holidays or during university closings by calling 859-257-8701 and select option #1. - Collegiate Recovery Community: No-cost support system to students who are working to improve their addictive behavior, who are curious about making changes, and those who are impacted by their friend or family member's addictive behavior. - Alcohol & Other Drugs Prevention and Education: Various initiatives aimed at prevention and education regarding the use and misuse of drugs and alcohol.
+Individuals can register for scheduled programs, and organizations may also request customized programming on the topic.